cis198-2016s/slides/00/content.md

 ---
 ## Macros!

-- Macros are like functions, but they're named with an `!` at the end.
+- Macros are like functions, but they're named with `!` at the end.
 - Can do generally very powerful stuff.
     - They actually generate code at compile time!
 - Call and use macros like functions.